 There are free options are out there, so just where do I get off charging money for EpicTable, you might ask.
 Creating EpicTable has been a labor of love–so much so that I’ve poured considerable time and money into it and will continue to do so.
 But with both time and money being annoyingly finite, I’m limited in how much I can invest in EpicTable until it starts paying its bills.
 Don’t worry–as long as there’s interest, I’m still going to be working at improving EpicTable.
 If it can generate some revenue, though, I’ll be able to invest more money in it…better artwork, better tools, hardware for a Mac version….

-You can buy it now!.
+You can buy it right here!.

 - Does everyone in my group need to buy a license?

 - No. My goal is for EpicTable to be affordable for the group that’s found itself in need of a virtual tabletop due to time or geography.
 I know that the move to a virtual tabletop is usually championed by one or two people in the group, and I’m not going to make you convince your whole group to buy EpicTable.
 So, the model that I’ve settled on is as follows.
 Think of it as a physical table and chairs.
 You own it.
 You don’t pay a monthly fee to keep the furniture company from coming to take away your table.
 Your friends can come over and sit at your table.
 They don’t have to pay to do that (though you’d be within your rights to hint that they bring pizza).
 You don’t have to be the DM or GM just because you bought the table.
 Anyone at the table can be the DM or GM.
 The only catch is this: It’s your table and chairs.
 If your friends want to play, you have to be there.
 They can’t come over and game at your table while you’re at work or out to dinner.
 That’s just creepy.
 For more info, read about EpicTable licensing.

 - Why would I choose EpicTable as my virtual tabletop?